FlowFuse/handbook/operations/support.md

 ### Scope of Support

-Initially FlowForge Cloud customers will only get support for issues relating to the flowforge application or their account & billing.
-Any questions around Node-RED itself or their flows should be redirected to the usuall Node-RED community channels, eg Discourse, Slack etc. It is reasonable to also point a customer direct to a repo for a 3rd party node question.
+Initially FlowForge Cloud customers will only get support for issues relating to the FlowForge application or their account & billing.
+Any questions around Node-RED itself or their flows should be redirected to the usual Node-RED community channels, eg Discourse, Slack etc. It is reasonable to also point a customer direct to a repo for a 3rd party node question.

 ### SLA

-Support will be avaible between 0900-1700 UK Time Monday to Friday, with anything outside of those times on a 'best effort' basis.
+Support will be available between 0900-1700 UK Time Monday to Friday, with anything outside of those times on a 'best effort' basis.
 We aim to provide an initial response or acknowledgement to a customers ticket within 4 hours during those times.
 No further commitments are made in terms of resolution times at this stage.

 ### Escalation